 (1) Adult family living shall be provided by an independent provider or an agency provider that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of medicaid.

 (3) An applicant seeking approval to provide adult family living shall complete and submit an application through the department's website (http://dodd.ohio.gov/providers/becomeaprovider/pages/default.aspx).

 (5) Failure of a licensed provider to comply with this rule and Chapter 5123:2-3 of the Administrative Code may result in denial, suspension, or revocation of the provider's license.

 (2) The total number of persons with developmental disabilities living in a home in which an individual receives adult family living shall not exceed four.

 (3) A provider shall not provide both a residence and adult family living or other services to more than three persons with developmental disabilities living in a home unless the home is licensed under section 5123.19 of the Revised Code.

 (4) An independent provider of adult family living shall reside in the home where the services are delivered and that home shall be the provider's primary, legal residence.

-(5) An agency provider of adult family living shall employ or contract with another person to be the caregiver who shall reside in the home where the services are delivered and that home shall be the person's primary, legal residence.
+(5) An agency provider of adult family living shall employ or contract with a natural person to be the caregiver who shall reside in the home where the services are delivered and that home shall be the person's primary, legal residence.
 The person who is the caregiver shall be related to the individual receiving services.

 (6) Except as provided in paragraphs (E) and (G) of this rule, an individual who receives supports under the individual options waiver that meet the definition of adult family living is not eligible to receive homemaker/personal care.